 Plantar fasciitis is the most common cause of heel pain on the bottom surface of your foot.
 The plantar fascia is a thick band of gristle that runs from the heel to the ball of the foot.
 It covers a large area of the sole of the foot.
 Unlike a tendon or a muscle, the fibres that make up a plantar fascia are very rigid.
 It has a medial band which is on the inside / big toe side of the foot.
 There is also a lateral band that runs up to behind the small toes.
 It is almost always the inner medial band that becomes painful.
 The pain is usually bad for the first couple of minutes of standing after rest or sleep.
 It will then often improve before worsening again with ongoing use.
 Standing still may be as bad as, or worse, for pain than walking.

 Everyone wants to be able to leave and walk without pain, and here at our four clinics in Brisbane, that is just what we do.
 Skilled and experienced podiatrists make up our team and use the latest methods and treatments to relieve any chronic pain that you might be experiencing.
 If you believe that you could be suffering from plantar fasciitis, we can offer you treatment that lets you live your life more comfortably.

-There are several options of plantar fasciitis therapy, and one thing that you can be certain of when you come to Walk Without Pain is that your podiatrist will offer you the best treatment for your plantar fasciitis, all while keeping you and your circumstances in mind.
+There are several options of plantar fasciitis therapy, and one thing that you can be certain of when you come to Walk Without Pain is that your podiatrist will offer you the best treatment for your plantar fasciitis in Bribane, all while keeping you and your circumstances in mind.
 Read More